 The ACC strongly supports the right of patients to have access to their health information in a timely fashion and understands the importance of ensuring that patients understand their diagnoses and conditions.
-However, the proposed time requirements here are unreasonable.
+However, the finalized time requirements here are unreasonable.
 It is essential that an EP have the opportunity to review, correct and verify the accuracy of the information in order to prevent further harm to the patient.
 Instead, a more reasonable time requirement must be imposed to allow for this work to occur.
-CMS proposes to require physicians to provide patients access to their health information within 24 hours of its availability for more than 80 percent of unique patients seen.
-The ACC contends that the 24-hour timeframe is inadequate since many who have adopted certified EHRs are now finding it necessary to spend more and more time after hours (typically one or two hours per day) just to try to keep up.
-There are numerous extenuating circumstances where a 24-hour turnaround might just not be possible.
+CMS finalized requiring physicians to provide patients access to their health information within 48 hours of its availability for more than 80 percent of unique patients seen.
+The ACC contends that the 48-hour timeframe is inadequate since many who have adopted certified EHRs are now finding it necessary to spend more and more time after hours (typically one or two hours per day) just to try to keep up.
+There are numerous extenuating circumstances where a 48-hour turnaround might not be possible.
 Additionally, this further worsens the patient-physician disconnect as more and more clinicians are using what should be face-to-face time to try to complete documentation work in the EHR.
 Instead, CMS should continue to rely upon the business day construct.
 The Stage 2 measure requires this information be furnished to patients within four business days.
-CMS provides no explanation as to why they are proposing to decrease this requirement to 24 hours.
+CMS provides no explanation as to why they finalized decreasing this requirement to 48 hours other than a patient's right to access their information, a right which the College fully supports.
 As discussed during the development of Stages 1 and 2, there are many reasons for retaining a four business day requirement.
-The ACC is concerned that the proposed 24-hour requirement may ultimately detract from the quality of care physicians furnish patients, rather than the other way around as is intended.
-Thus, the College recommends that the four-business day rule be retained from Stage 2.
+The ACC is concerned that the finalized 48-hour requirement may ultimately detract from the quality of care physicians furnish patients, rather than the other way around as is intended.
+Thus, the College recommends that CMS retain the four-business day rule from Stage 2.

-Additionally, it is critical that the Agency consider the time commitment required from physicians before patient portal information is made available to patients.
+Additionally, it is critical that the Agency consider the time commitment required from physicians before electronic health information is made available to patients.
 Information must be viewed for accuracy and sensitivity.
-It would be poor care quality for a patient to learn of a potentially devastating diagnosis from a patient portal.
+It would be poor care quality for a patient to learn of a potentially devastating diagnosis from a patient portal, personal health record (PHR), or any other form of health IT.
 While there is no "good" way to receive bad news, it is certainly more compassionate and better for the patient-physician relationship that such information be conveyed directly and personally to the patient by the physician.
 Thus, it is essential that time be allowed for physician review and screening of information before it is accessible to patients.
 Before this information exchange can occur in a meaningful way with patients, physicians must be comfortable using EHRs and information exchanges to share information amongst themselves.

 The ACC recognizes that there are some patients who may be interested in obtaining electronic access to their medical records.
-However, rather than focusing their resources on patient care and improvements to that care, the program as proposed will force physicians to shift those resources where they will not have the level of impact they would have if spent on direct patient care.
+However, rather than focusing their resources on patient care and improvements to that care, the program as finalized will force physicians to shift those resources where they will not have the level of impact they would have if spent on direct patient care.
 Physicians will be unduly confined to their patients' interest in accessing their medical information online for this objective.
-Again, the proposed decrease in the patient wait time for the availability of information online from Stage 2's 4 business days to within 24 hours is too aggressive.
+Again, the finalized decrease in the patient wait time for the availability of information online from Stage 2's 4 business days to within 48 hours is too aggressive.